 - 5.1.
 Students have the right to withdraw, intercalate or change/transfer from a course of study and this may trigger a refund of fees: - Withdraw a student may voluntarily leave a course of study, or, following a period of suspension, be required to leave.
 Return to study is only possible through a new successful application - Intercalating taking a break from study for an authorised reason charges will apply up to the liability point at which the student intercalated.
 The student will be charged the remaining fees for the academic year when they return to study - Current continuing where a student has outstanding submissions no charge until the student re-joins the course, although the student is also ineligible for a student finance loan while current continuing - 5.2.
 All notifications to change must be via official University of Suffolk processes and forms.
 The date of submission of this form by the student will be used to calculate the fee liability. - 5.3.
-The University reserves the right to suspend a student for lack of engagement or attendance, academic misconduct, failure to pass an annual progression review, or nonpayment of tuition fees.
-The last date of engagement will be used to calculate the liability point. - 5.4.
+In accordance with the General Regulations all correspondence with an enrolled student must be via a University of Suffolk email account (ending uos.ac.uk). - 5.4.
+The University reserves the right to suspend a student for lack of engagement or attendance, academic misconduct, failure to pass an annual progression review, or non-payment of tuition fees.
+The last date of engagement will be used to calculate the liability point in line with SLC guidance. - 5.5.
 Liability points are calculated as per the table below:

-Home students Course start date Liability Point Aug - Dec Jan - Mar Apr - Jul 1 - 25% of fee Day 14 after course start date Day 14 after course start date Day 14 after course start date 2 - 50% of fee Day 1 of return from Christmas break Day 1 of return from Easter break Day 1 of return from summer break 3 - 100% of fee Day 1 of return from Easter break Day 1 of return from summer break Day 1 of return from Christmas break
+Home students Term start date Liability Point Jul - Dec Jan - Mar Apr - Jun 1 - 25% of fee Day 14 after term start date Day 14 after term start date Day 14 after term start date 2 - 50% of fee Day 1 of return from Christmas break Day 1 of return from Easter break Day 1 of return from summer break 3 - 100% of fee Day 1 of return from Easter break Day 1 of return from summer break Day 1 of return from Christmas break